babylon-runtime/babylon-runtime.github.io/_pages/publications/why-use-runtime-for-artists.md

             }
         });

-        // scene.debugLayer.show(); // uncomment to launch the Inspector
+        // uncomment below to launch the Inspector
+        // scene.debugLayer.show();
     });
 ```